vne/pyfmt/README.md

 	> template.format("test"); // will produce '&nbsp;&nbsp;test'

 Third, %e and %g (and %E and %G) formatters produce effectively the same result.

+Fourth, support for %b binary format.
+This formatter returns string 'true' for any true-like data (numbers that are not zero, non-empty strings, etc) and string 'false' for any false-like data (zeroes, empty strings, empty arrays, etc).
+Everything that is false in Javascript, returns 'false' here and vice versa.

 Tests and examples
 ------------------